jeffrey-w/ReflActive/README.md

 interface, and also declares a `Children` property that contains associated metadata instances.
-You may use the `ActivationTargetMetadata.Composite` factory method to explicitly specify the `Children` of an `ICompositeActivationTargetMetadata` instance, or rely on `ActivationTargetMetadata.For` to infer groupings automatically.
+You may use the `ActivationTargetMetadata.Composite` factory method to explicitly specify the `Children` of an `ICompositeActivationTargetMetadata` instance, or rely on `ActivationTargetMetadata.For` to infer groupings automatically within a hierarchy of types.
 The `Properties` of an `ICompositeActivationTargetMetadata` are computed as the intersection of properties incident on its `Children`.
 Those properties available on the composite are no longer available on its `Children`.

 ### Activations

-Let's say that we've gone through everything above, have rendered a beautiful UI to capture the necessary inputs to instantiate our `ImportantComputation`, and have received input from our user.
+Let's say that we've gone through everything above, have rendered a stunning UI to capture the necessary inputs to instantiate our `ImportantComputation`, and have received input from our user.
 What's next?
 Now, we must build an `Activation` from that input and pass it to the `Activator.Activate` method to obtain an instance of our `ImportantComputation`.
 Note, that `Activation` instances are converted to and from JSON easily using `System.Text.Json`.
-Other encodings may also be used.

 ```csharp
 var activation = new Activation